Correlation Coefficient Calculator

 Pearson correlation Strength and direction of a linear relationship between two numeric variables Interval or ratio data with roughly linear patterns and limited outliers Sensitive to outliers and non-linear relationships; assumes linearity

-Spearman rank correlation Monotonic (always increasing or always decreasing) relationships based on ranks Ordinal data or data with outliers; when the relationship is not strictly linear but consistently increases or decreases Less efficient than Pearson when the true relationship is linear and assumptions are met
+Spearman rank correlation Monotonic relationships based on ranks rather than raw values Ordinal data or data with outliers; when the relationship is not strictly linear but consistently increases or decreases Less efficient than Pearson when the true relationship is linear and assumptions are met

-Covariance Joint variability of two variables in original units Theoretical work or intermediate step in computing correlation Not standardized; hard to compare across datasets or scales
+Covariance Joint variability of two variables in original units Theoretical work or as an intermediate step in computing correlation Not standardized; hard to compare across datasets or scales

 Simple linear regression Models how Y changes with X, including an intercept and slope Predicting Y from X, estimating effect sizes, or adjusting for units Requires more modeling choices and assumptions than correlation alone

 Your result from this calculator gives you a quick, standardized summary of linear association.
-If you need to handle ranked data, strong outliers, or prediction questions, consider Spearman correlation or regression alongside Pearson correlation.
+If you need ranked data, better resistance to outliers, or an actual predictive equation, Pearson correlation is often the starting point rather than the final step.

 Assumptions and Limitations